-The FM24C04B uses an internal latch to supply the lower 8 address bits for a read operation.
+The FM24C64B uses an internal latch to supply the address for a read operation.
 A current address read uses the existing value in the address latch as a starting place for the read operation.
-This is the address immediately following that of the last operation.
+The system reads from the address immediately following that of the last operation.

-To perform a current address read, the bus master supplies a slave address with the LSB set to 1.
+To perform a current address read, the bus master supplies a device address with the LSB set to 1.
 This indicates that a read operation is requested.
-The page select bit in the slave address specifies the block of memory that is used for the read operation.
-After the acknowledge, the FM24C04B will begin shifting out data from the current address.
-The current address is the bit from the slave address combined with the 8 bits that were in the internal address latch.
+After receiving the complete device address, the FM24C64B will begin shifting out data from the current address on the next clock.
+The current address is the value held in the internal address latch.
 Beginning with the current address, the bus master can read any number of bytes.
-Thus a sequential read is simply a current address read with multiple byte transfers.
+Thus, a sequential read is simply a current address read with multiple byte transfers.
 After each byte the internal address counter will be incremented.

-Each time the bus master acknowledges a byte, this indicates that the FM24C04B should read out the next sequential byte.
+Each time the bus master acknowledges a byte, this indicates that the FM24C64B should read out the next sequential byte.

 There are four ways to properly terminate a read operation.
-Failing to properly terminate the read will most likely create a bus contention as the FM24C04B attempts to read out additional data onto the bus.
-The four valid methods are as follows.
+Failing to properly terminate the read will likely create a bus contention as the FM24C64B attempts to read out additional data onto the bus.
+The four valid methods are:

 - 1. The bus master issues a no-acknowledge in the 9th clock cycle and a stop in the 10th clock cycle.
-This is illustrated in the diagrams below.
+This is illustrated in Figures 7-9.
 This is the preferred method. - 2.
 The bus master issues a no-acknowledge in the 9th clock cycle and a start in the 10th. - 3.
-The bus master issues a stop in the 9th clock cycle.
-Bus contention may result. - 4.
+The bus master issues a stop in the 9th clock cycle. - 4.
 The bus master issues a start in the 9th clock cycle.
-Bus contention may result.

-If the internal address reaches 1FFh it will wrap around to 000h on the next read cycle.
+If the internal address reaches 1FFFh, it will wrap around to 0000h on the next read cycle.
 Figures 7 and 8 show the proper operation for current address reads.